PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

 to expose their capabilities and functionality directly to other windows on the users system.

+Every website should be able to expose an API that the owner of the site is control of, directly to other clients.

 <figure>
   <img src="/images/client-rpc.png">
   <figcaption>Client to client</figcaption>
 </figure>

-Every website to be able to expose an API that the owner of the site is control of directly to other clients.

-We can already do it, we've had the primitives on the platform for at least 7 years (`postMessage` and `MessageChannel`), and forever since `window.open`, but we don't for similar reasons why we don't interact with sites via CORS.
-It's hard and it's nearly impossible to define a sane API that is simple to use and consistent and that doesn't require pulling in huge third party libraries for each service that you want to interact with.
+The good news is that we can already do it, we've had the primitives on the platform for at least 7 years (`postMessage` and `MessageChannel`), and forever since `window.open`, but we don't for similar reasons why we don't interact with sites via CORS.
+It's hard and it's nearly impossible to define a sane API that is simple and consistent to use and that doesn't require pulling in huge third party libraries for each service that you want to interact with.

 We have a library that helps.
 [Comlink](https://github.com/GoogleChromeLabs/comlink).